idaholab/TMAP8/doc/content/sqa/tmap8_sdd.md

 partial differential equations for heat conduction, tritium diffusion, surface reactions, and other phenomena.
 It also provides specialized `Material` classes that define the constitutive behavior of materials of interest for diffusion, solubility, trapping, resolution, reactivity, permeation, and other physical properties.
 In addition, it provides miscellaneous `BC` and
-`InterfaceKernel` classes to facilitate various aspects of these simulations, such as plasma exposure, surface reactions, transfer of species acros enclosures, among others.
+`InterfaceKernel` classes to facilitate various aspects of these simulations, such as plasma exposure, surface reactions, transfer of species across enclosures, among others.
 Much of the functionality of {{app}} is provided by the MOOSE modules that it builds on.
 !template-end!